conan-io/docs/examples/extensions/package_signing/package_signing_with_openssl.rst

     $ openssl pkey -in private_key.pem -pubout -out public_key.pem

-This public key will be used by the plugin to verify the packages.
+The plugin will use this public key to verify the packages.

 Configuring the plugin